 · clicking on an icon next to another visitor’s message to convey your agreement, disagreement, or thanks

 In posting personal information, it is up to you to satisfy yourself about the privacy level of every person who might use it.
 We do not specifically use this information except to allow it to be displayed or shared.
 We do store it, and we reserve a right to use it in the future in any way we decide.
 Once your information enters the public domain, we have no control over what any individual third party may do with it.
 We accept no responsibility for their actions at any time.

-Provided your request is reasonable and there is no legal basis for us to retain it, then at our discretion we may agree to your request to delete personal information that you have posted.
-You can make a request by contacting us at: email@example.com
+Provided your request is reasonable and there is no legal basis for us to retain it, then at our discretion, we may agree to your request to delete the personal information that you have posted.
+You can make a request by contacting us at email@example.com

 Complaints regarding content on our website or socials